Rainbow body (வானவில் உடல்)

 A) The most common level is the normal Rainbow body that occurs only after body death.
 Every 10 years or so a Buddhist from Tibet enters into this state.
 There are no physical signs indicating the start of the process before death and once physical death occurs it takes on average 7 days for the body to shrink and dissolve into light and most of the time a small child size body remains behind and in more advanced yogi's only hair and nails.

-Chokgyur Lingpa rainbow body (Only a small body of around 5 cm remained)
+Chokgyur Lingpa rainbow body and his hand prints (Only a small body of around 5 cm remained)

 B) The more advanced level is also called the Rainbow body, but for due purposes lets call it the Rainbow body of light as in this level all the signs are showing up while the yogi is still alive.
 The process of dissolving into light might go really fast but in most cases it takes month to years to complete, all while remaining fully functional.
 It is also possible that the yogi who is in the middle of this process slows it down or is unable to continue the process and dies before the completion of the Rainbow body.
 This has been the case with most of the famous siddhars.
 If the process is continued the body will start to shrink and shine real light over time until it reaches the size of a baby and then as a flash of bright rainbow light will disappear into emptiness forever.